Rape in the Philippines: Sex trafficking

 Sex trafficking in the Philippines is a significant problem.
 Filipina women and girls have been forced into prostitution, raped, and been physically and psychologically abused in a number of ways.

 Marital rape

 The Bureau of Democracy, Human Rights, and Labor of the United States Department of State in a 2006 report described the status of marital rape in the Philippines as illegal but added that enforcement is ineffective.

-Rape between two persons who are parties to a marriage is acknowledged by law.
-The Supreme Court of the Philippines first ruled on a marital rape case in 2014 when it affirmed the 2002 decision of the Court of Appeals upholding the conviction of the Cagayan de Oro City Regional Trial Court's conviction of a man who raped his wife in two occasions in 1998.
-The case was filed in 1999.
-The high court's ruling on the case stated that sexual intercourse between spouses are rape if there was a lack of consent and that "A marriage license should not be viewed as a license for a husband to forcibly rape his wife with impunity".
+Rape between two persons who are married is acknowledged by law.
+The Supreme Court of the Philippines first ruled on a marital rape case in 2014 when it upheld the conviction of a man who had raped his wife in 1998.
+The high court's ruling stated that sexual intercourse between spouses is rape if there is a lack of consent and that "A marriage license should not be viewed as a license for a husband to forcibly rape his wife with impunity".